anyc/sparsefs/README.md

     -V   --version         print version

 FilterFS options:
+    -s <source dir>                        source directory
-    -X, --exclude=pattern:[pattern...]    patterns for files to be excluded -I, --include=pattern:[pattern...]    patterns for files to be included --excludefile=filename                file with one exclude pattern in each line --includefile=filename                file with one include pattern in each line --default-exclude                     exclude unmatched items (default)
+    -X, --exclude=<pattern>[:<pattern>...] patterns for files to be excluded -I, --include=<pattern>[:<pattern>...] patterns for files to be included --excludefile=<filename>               file with one exclude pattern in each line --includefile=<filename>               file with one include pattern in each line --default-exclude                      exclude unmatched items (default)
     --default-include                      include unmatched items
 ```

 Include and exclude filters are specified on the command line or alternatively